Heat kernel asymptotics for scaling limits of isoradial graphs: Euclidean Limit

-In order to finish the proof of Theorem \ref{thm:euclideanregime}, we need to extend the convergence in the above LDP from measures to densities.
-In preparation, we prove two lemmata.
-The first lemma is a \emph{uniform volume growth} property and a \emph{Poincaré inequality} for the Laplacian with vertex weights $m_u$, i.e., for the operator
+In order to finish the proof of Theorem \ref{thm:euclideanregime}, we need to extend the convergence analysis of $\mathbb{P}[X_{h^\beta t}^h \in A]$ for measurable $A\subset\mathbb{C}$ in the above LDP to the probability density of $\mathbb{P}$, i.e., its heat kernel.
+To this end, we apply an asymptotic lower bound (Lemma \ref{lem:uniform-lower-bound}), which we obtain by using Gaussian heat kernel estimates (Lemma \ref{lem:gaussian-bound}).
+The latter is proven by following the usual strategy of establishing a \emph{uniform volume growth} property and a \emph{Poincaré inequality} (Lemma \ref{lem:poincare}).
+The proofs of all three lemmas are deferred to the end of the this section.